Automattic/jetpack/readme.txt

 * Sync: synchronize plugin action links to add that information to WordPress.com.

 **Bug fixes**
+* Sitemaps: wait a minute before to generate sitemaps when the feature is activated, to avoid performance issues.
 * Top Posts Widget: display the default title when it is set to empty.

 = 5.4 =